immediate-media/conform/README.md

 > Error: Another active Homebrew update process is already in progress.
 > Please wait for it to finish or terminate it to continue.

-You can try clearing any Homebrew locks:
+you can try clearing any Homebrew locks:

 ```
 rm -rf /usr/local/var/homebrew/locks